wllfore/MedFMC_fewshot_baseline/README.md

 # MedFMC_fewshot_baseline
-Implementation of few-shot baseline for MedFMC
+Implementation of two few-shot method (Baseline and Meta Baseline) for MedFMC

+Requirements